jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 Let's start with a simple case: [Zachary's Karate Club](https://en.wikipedia.org/wiki/Zachary%27s_karate_club).
 This was a Karate Club with a sensei (#1) and a club president (#34) that split into two: some people remained with the sensei, and the others created a new club with the club president.

-It should be treated as an undirected newtwork.
+It will be treated as an undirected newtwork.

 * `File > Import > Network from File ...`
 * Select `karate.gml`